 Probably one of the things people have the most trouble with when installing multiple subs or dual voice coil subs is when it comes to wiring them to the amp.
-This post will explain what series and parallel wiring is, a little bit on Ohm’s law, the difference between single and dual voice coil subs, and how to wire subs to different Ohm loads.
+This post will explain what series and parallel wiring is, a little bit on Ohm’s law, the difference between single and dual voice coil subs, and how to wire subs to different Ohm loads with subwoofer wiring diagrams.

 Series and Parallel Wiring

 Series wiring for speakers means you are connecting the speakers like a chain.
 The positive terminal from one speaker to the negative terminal of the next speaker.
 Then the positive of that speaker to the negative of the next speaker.
 You can do this with an infinite number of speakers.
 In this arrangement, if one part of the circuit is removed, nothing will work.